Calindra/cartesi-proposals/proposal-04-Syscoin-Specification-Discovery.md

 **Estimated Duration and Funds Requested**

-Duration: 3 months
+Duration: 7 weeks
-Funds request (USD): $15750 USD
+Funds request (USD): $16,800 USD

 **Subsequent Vision and Extensibility**
 <!--[If the POC proves to be successful, what potential does it hold for a full-scale project or product?
 Share a brief vision of what a larger project would look like.
 Additionally, describe the next steps or features that should be implemented immediately following a successful proof of concept that extend the POC's functionality.] -->